 Please be careful using any borax products around children or animals as they are highly poisonous.
 Gloves should also always be worn when handling borax products.

-Borax is one of the best alkaline cleaners.
+Borax is one of the best alkaline cleaners to keep in your kit.

 Washing soda or soda crystals.